 Division of Wildlife Conservation, Permits Section, ADF&G

-Scientific or Educational Permit Application & Policy - describes permitting requirements, application options and reporting procedures.
+Policy and Requirements for Scienfitic Permits - describes permitting requirements, application options and reporting procedures.

 - Scientific Permit Application - Use this application to apply for authorization to take, possess, hold alive, band or tag, import into or export from Alaska, birds or their eggs, mammals or their fur (except historically domesticated mammals, birds and eggs), and reptiles for scientific or educational (other than cultural education) purposes.
 This form may be used to apply for either single or multi-project applications.